greenm01/ec4x/docs/ec4x_specs.md

 ## XYZ.1 Research Points (RP)

-Each turn, players can invest XMR in RP to further their R&D efforts.
+Each turn, players can invest production points in RP to further their R&D efforts.

 R&D upgrades will be purchased in the first and sixth months of the Terran calendar, i.e. the first and sixth turns of each game year.
 Levels must be purchased in sequential order, and only one level per R&D area each upgrade cycle.